|

 village sites, further reduced in size, sharpened by further thinning,

+and then styled into a variety of edged tools.
 The first official report of worked stone at Piney Branch was

 published in the 1880s by the United States